 In general speaking the following two distinct patterns are used to transfer data between communicating parties:

-Connection-oriented: requires a session that has to be established before any data can be sent between sender and receiver.
+connection-oriented: requires a session that has to be established before any data can be sent between sender and receiver

-Connectionless-oriented: the sender may start sending messages (called packets or datagrams) to the destination without any preceding handshake procedure.
+connectionless-oriented: the sender may start sending messages (called packets or datagrams) to the destination without any preceding handshake procedure

 Each has its own advantages and disadvantages.
 In general, the OPC UA is a session centric communication.
-The session is established by the OPC UA Clint that must connect to the OPC UA Server before any data can be exchanged between them.
+The session is established by the OPC UA Client that must connect to the OPC UA Server before any data can be exchanged between them.
 In this Client/Server scenario defined by the Services in Part 4, the data flow is bidirectional over the session.
 The session entities communicate over a secure channel that is created in the underlying communication layer and relies upon it for secure communication.
-It enables to log-in using user authentication and authorization.
-More details you can find in the article:
+It enables to log-in using user authentication and operations authorization.
+More details you can find in the section:

 Using the connection-oriented communication pattern it is difficult or even impossible to gather and process data from mobile things (e.g. smart devices, cigarettes box, drug blister, etc.), which is one of the Internet of Things paradigms.
 More details you can find in IoT versus SCADA/DCS Data Acquisition Patterns.

-The OPC.UA.PubSub specification offers the connectionless approach as an additional option to session based client-server interoperability and is a consistent part of the OPC UA specifications suit.
+The OPC UA PubSub specification offers the connectionless approach as an additional option to session based client-server interoperability and claims that it is a consistent part of the OPC UA specifications suit.
 As a result, it may be recognized as the IoT ready technology.

 The specification claims that the PubSub integrates into the existing OPC UA technology but as result of applying the connectionless communication it is easier to implement low power and low-latency communications on local networks.
 Additionally, the specification states that PubSub is based on the OPC UA Information Model with the aim of seamless integration into OPC UA Servers and OPC UA Clients.
-Nevertheless, the PubSub communication does not require such a role dependency, i.e there is no necessity for Publisher or Subscriber to be either an OPC UA Server or an OPC UA Client to participate in the communication.
+Nevertheless, the PubSub communication does not require such a role dependency, i.e. there is no necessity for Publisher or Subscriber to be either an OPC UA Server or an OPC UA Client to participate in the communication.

-Note: Unfortunately, OPC UA Information Model is not used to promote PubSub Applications interoperability.
+Note 1: Unfortunately, OPC UA Information Model is not used to promote PubSub Applications in-band interoperability.
 This concept is only employed to define

 PubSub Applications exchange messages formatted as the